What Drives Success in Physical Planning with Joint-Embedding Predictive World Models?: Experiments

-\paragraph{Predictor architecture.} In \cref{fig:design_pred_arch+depth}, we observe that, while AdaLN with RoPE achieves the best average performance across environments, the advantage is slight, and results are task-dependent: on Metaworld, sincos+ftcond actually performs best.
+\paragraph{Predictor architecture.} In~\cref{subfig:pred_arch_comparison}, we observe that, while AdaLN with RoPE achieves the best average performance across environments, the advantage is slight, and results are task-dependent: on Metaworld, sincos+ftcond actually performs best.
 We do not see a substantial improvement when using RoPE instead of sincos positional embedding.
-A possible explanation for AdaLN's effectiveness is that this conditioning intervenes at each block of the transformer predictor, potentially avoiding the vanishing of the action information throughout the layers.
-It is also more compute-efficient than other conditioning methods, as explained by \citet{peebles2023scalablediffusionmodelstransformers}.
+As discussed when introducing AdaLN, its per-block conditioning may help avoid vanishing of the action information through the predictor's layers, while being more compute-efficient than other conditioning schemes~\citep{peebles2023scalablediffusionmodelstransformers}.
+We also study AdaLN-zero, following~\citet{peebles2023scalablediffusionmodelstransformers}'s naming.
+Although~\citet{peebles2023scalablediffusionmodelstransformers} find AdaLN-zero to outperform AdaLN in their setup, we observe that, despite a higher average performance, AdaLN-zero underperforms AdaLN on the environments that provide the most reliable signal (DROID, PushT, Maze), which are less prone to noise in success rate and yield more consistent results across our other design choice experiments.
+Hence, we will consider, for our final JEPA-WMs optimum, the AdaLN variant.
 One important consideration when scaling predictor embedding dimension is maintaining the ratio of action to visual dimensions, which requires increasing the action embedding dimension in the feature conditioning case.
-To isolate the effect of the conditioning scheme from capacity differences due to different action ratios, we conduct additional experiments with equalized action ratios (see \cref{app:additional-results}), which reveal task-dependent preferences between conditioning schemes that cannot be attributed to action ratio alone.
+To isolate the effect of the conditioning scheme from capacity differences due to different action ratios, we conduct additional experiments with equalized action ratios (see~\cref{app:additional-results}), which reveal task-dependent preferences between conditioning schemes that cannot be attributed to action ratio alone.

-\paragraph{Model scaling.} We show in \cref{fig:design_W+model_size,fig:design_pred_arch+depth} that increasing encoder size (with predictor width) or predictor depth does not improve performance on simulated environments.
-However, on DROID, we observe a clear positive correlation between both encoder size and predictor depth with planning performance.
-This indicates that real-world dynamics benefit from higher-capacity models, while simulated environments saturate at lower capacities.
-Notably, the optimal predictor depth appears to be 6 for most simulated environments, and possibly as low as 3 for the simplest 2D navigation tasks (Wall, Maze).
-Moreover, larger models may actually be detrimental on simple datasets: at planning time, although we optimize over the same action space, the planning procedure explores the visual embedding space, and larger embedding spaces make it harder for the planning optimization to distinguish nearby states (see \cref{fig:latent_distance_mw_dinovits_vitl}).